Benign Prostatic Hypertrophy Workup

 Prostate-Specific Antigen

-The 2010 update of the American Cancer Society (ACS) guideline for early detection of prostate cancer stresses the importance of involving men in the decision whether to test for prostate cancer.
-The ACS notes that PSA testing may reduce the likelihood of dying from prostate cancer but poses serious risks, particularly of treatment of prostate cancer that would not have caused ill effects if left undetected.[4]
+The current American Cancer Society (ACS) guideline for early detection of prostate cancer stresses the importance of involving men in the decision whether to test for prostate cancer.
+[8] The ACS notes that PSA testing may reduce the likelihood of dying from prostate cancer but poses serious risks, particularly of treatment of prostate cancer that would not have caused ill effects if left undetected.

-The ACS recommends that men receive information about the uncertainties, risks, and potential benefits associated with prostate cancer screening (ie, prostate-specific antigen [PSA] testing and digital rectal examination [DRE] for prostate cancer) at the following ages:
+The ACS recommends that men receive information about the uncertainties, risks, and potential benefits associated with prostate cancer screening.
+After this discussion, if the patient wishes to proceed with screening (ie, prostate-specific antigen [PSA] testing and digital rectal examination [DRE] for prostate cancer), the ACS recommends that screening start at the following ages:

-• Starting at age 45 years in men at high risk for prostate cancer (African-Americans and men with a close relative with prostate cancer)
+• Age 45 years in men at high risk for prostate cancer (African Americans and men with a first-degree relative diagnosed with prostate cancer before age 65)

 A physician should discuss the risks and benefits of PSA screening with the patient.
 Notably, men with larger prostates may have slightly higher PSA levels.